shukriadams/scopedComponentOverrides/README.md

 ===
 A linter for scss-lint (https://github.com/brigade/scss-lint).
 Warns on root-level selectors that are not native to a component.
 Example, in the component myComponent.scss

-    // good
-    .myComponent {

-        // overrides to myOtherComponent are limited to myComponent .myOtherComponent-element {
+    // good : overrides to myOtherComponent are limited to myComponent .myComponent {

+        .myOtherComponent-element {

         }

     }

-    // overrides to myOtherComponent are global
+    // bad : overrides to myOtherComponent are global .myOtherComponent-element {
-    .myOtherComponent-element {
         ...
     }